karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

 title: "Building a Q&A app capable of answering questions related to your enterprise documents using AWS Bedrock, AWS Kendra, AWS S3 and Streamlit"
 date: 2023-08-10T18:57:03+02:00
 tags: ["python", "openai", "ai", "aws", "genai", "llm"]
-description: "The purpose of this post is to show you how to build a basic Q&A app capable of answering questions about your company's internal documents.
-But this time, we will use only AWS services to build it, to be precise: AWS Bedrock, AWS Kendra and AWS S3 (plus Streamlit for the user interface)."
+description: "The purpose of this post is to demonstrate how easy is to build a basic Q&A app capable of answering questions about your company's internal documents.
+This time, we will use only AWS services to build it (plus Streamlit for the user interface)."
 draft: true
 ---

 > **Just show me the code!**
 > As always, if you don’t care about the post I have uploaded the source code on my [Github](https://github.com/karlospn/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit).

-A couple of months ago, I wrote a post about how to build a Q&A app using OpenAI GPT-4 capable of answering questions related to your private documents.
-You read it, in [here](https://www.mytechramblings.com/posts/building-a-csharp-enhancing-app-using-openai-gpt4-and-streamlit/).
+A couple of months ago, I wrote a post about how to build a Q&A app capable of answering questions related to your private documents using OpenAI GPT-4.
+You can read it, in [here](https://www.mytechramblings.com/posts/building-qa-app-with-openai-pinecone-and-streamlit/).

-To build it, we were using the following services:
+To build it, I used the following services:
 -  ``Azure OpenAI GPT-4``
 -  ``Pinecone``

-In this post, **I want to built exactly the same app, but using only AWS services (+ Streamlit for the UI)**.
+In this post, I want to built **exactly the same Q&A app, but using only AWS services (+ Streamlit for the UI)**.

 That way, we can see and compare how the process of creating this type of apps differs when we use managed AWS services vs Azure services.

-Before we start developing the app, let me revisit a couple of concepts that I believe are key when building such applications (apps that use a LLM model to answer questions related to our private documents).
+Before we start developing the app, let me revisit a couple of concepts that I believe are key when building such applications (apps that use a LLM to answer questions related to our private documents).
 I've already discussed these topics in the _"Building a Q&A app using Azure OpenAI GPT-4"_ post, but I think it's necessary to emphasize these concepts.

 # **How can an LLM respond to a question about topics it doesn't know about?**